 - Fighting to try to secure the fair and just value of the claim.

-The nice thing is that most injury lawyers take cases on a contingency fee basis.
+The nice thing is that most lawyers take personal injury cases on a contingency fee basis.
 That means the injury lawyer takes a percentage of the claim settlement value.
+Injured accident victims incur no financial risk with this setting.
 The interests of the attorney and the client are aligned: Both want to get the best financial result possible.
 This minimizes the risk for the client.

-“There are almost an unlimited number of situations in which harm can occur such that a personal injury attorney is needed, but at its core: If you have been injured by either a person or a company’s wrongdoing, you must hire a personal injury attorney.
-Overall, there are a few big reasons to hire an experienced personal injury lawyer.
+“There are almost an unlimited number of situations in which harm can occur such that an attorney is needed, but at its core: If you have been injured by either a person or a company’s wrongdoing, you must hire an attorney.
+Overall, there are a few big reasons to hire a personal injury lawyer.

-First, the simple truth is, when an injured person represents themselves, they are losing compensation.
-Countless studies show time and time again that a victim of wrongdoing will be forced to accept far less compensation when they are not represented by a personal injury attorney.
+First, the simple truth is, when an injured represents themselves, they are losing compensation.
+Countless studies show time and time again that a victim of wrongdoing will be forced to accept far less compensation when they are not represented by an injury attorney.

-From the moment the lawyer takes your case, they go to work for you.
-It’s not just about dealing with the insurance company and fighting in court for settlement negotiation.
+From the moment the lawyer or firm takes your case, they go to work for you.
+It’s not just about dealing with the insurance and fighting your personal injury lawsuit in court for settlement negotiation.
 There’s a lot that goes into it that many people don’t think about, including working with medical professionals to show the true extent of your injuries and recovery.

-Even if you don’t think you have a claim, you should still consult with an attorney.
+Even if you don’t think you have a injury claim, you should still consult with an attorney.
+Book a free consultation with our law firm now.

 “Personal Injury claims, even simple ones – require an experienced lawyer to analyze the facts and advocate for the full value of the case.